-- 106. The closest individual properties to the site are Penrhos Farmhouse itself which is occupied by a worker at the Penrhos Farm complex.
-Beyond this, the nearest residential properties are approximately 90m to the south and 300m to the north of the built development. - 107.
-The impact of the built development on Penrhos Farmhouse as a residential dwelling is a major impact.
-This impact quantifies the change from the baseline of no built development, although it must be remembered that prior to this building, another agricultural barn and smaller outbuilding were present across a sizeable part of the footprint of the current building, as part of the Penrhos Farm complex.
-It must also be considered that the resident within the farmhouse is a worker at Penrhos Farm and lives in the farmhouse in order to retain proximity to the complex and to manage its running.
+- 108. The closest individual property to the site is Penrhos Farmhouse itself which is occupied by a worker at the Penrhos Farm complex.
+Beyond this, the nearest residential properties are approximately 90m to the south and 280-300m to the north of the steel portal frame building. - 109.
+The impact of the steel portal frame building on residents within Penrhos Farmhouse is a major impact.
+This impact quantifies the change from the baseline of no built development, although it must be remembered that prior to the introduction of the steel portal frame building, another agricultural barn and smaller outbuilding were present across a sizeable part of the footprint of the current building, as part of the Penrhos Farm complex.
+It must also be considered that the resident within the farmhouse is a worker at Penrhos Farm and lives in the farmhouse in order to retain proximity to the complex and to manage its running. - 110.
+One of the barns on the Penrhos Farm site has permission for a change of use to a residential property.
+However, this would require development/conversion of the barn, which has not been undertaken to date by the owner of Rebo UK.
+Nevertheless, should this barn become a residential dwelling, a major impact would occur for these residents. - 111.
+Slightly further afield, a few properties are located approximately 90m south of the built development, on the other side of the local road.
+Currently a mature roadside tree belt entirely screens the steel portal frame building, fencing and gate from these properties although in winter months some very filtered views may be available, resulting in a negligible magnitude of change and moderate/minor impacts for residents.
+This visibility would reduce in winter months over time due to the screening effects of the proposed woodland planting, with no impacts expected once the woodland has established.

-- 108. Slightly further afield, a few properties are located approximately 90m south of the built development, on the other side of the local road.
-Currently a mature roadside tree belt entirely screens the built development from these properties although in winter months some very filtered views may be available, resulting in a negligible magnitude of change and moderate/minor impacts for residents.
-This visibility would reduce in winter months over time due to the screening effects of the proposed woodland planting, with no impacts expected once the woodland has established. - 109.
-The properties located approximately 300m to the north of the built development generally do not see a discernible change in their current views, as the building is located on the southern side of the Penrhos Farm complex, which is to the south of the haulage yard.
+112. The properties located approximately 280-300m to the north of the steel portal frame building generally do not see a discernible change in their current views, as the building is located on the southern side of the Penrhos Farm complex, which is to the south of the haulage yard.
 Therefore, any views to the south firstly look over the haulage yard and its associated buildings, as well as the other parts of Penrhos Farm complex.
 No impact on the visual amenity of these residents is expected.